Introduction

 Phase 1: Foundations (0-30 days)

-Activate Defender for Endpoint, Entra ID and Defender for Cloud integrations.
+Enable integrations for Defender for Endpoint, Entra ID, and Defender for Cloud.

 Let the system discover and catalog your assets for 2 weeks.